Cmk31311/Gen-Aistro/README.md

 - Use environment variables for sensitive data
 - Implement rate limiting for production use
 - Validate all user inputs
-- Respect robots.txt and site terms of service
+- Respect robots.txt and site's terms of service
 - Use polite crawling practices

 ## 📊 Monitoring